mmod/nk-mvc/README.md

 When finished we need to install the dependencies but before we do that we need to make sure we have some prerequisites in place.

-## Required Prerequisites
+## Prerequisites

-Whether you wish to build or not build any of the components, the [nk-mysql documentation](http://github.com/mmod/nk-mysql) will guide you in ensuring you meet any and all requirements.
+Whether you wish to build or not build any of the components, the [nk-mysql documentation](http://github.com/mmod/nodamysql) will guide you in ensuring you meet any and all requirements.
 Once you've gone through the respective documentation, a link is provided which will redirect you back here in order to complete installation.

 ## The actual installation